Bryn Eglwys quarry

 Bryn Eglwys quarry was a slate quarry and mine near Abergynolwyn, in Merionethshire (now part of Gwynedd), Wales.
 More than 300 men worked at the site, making it the principal employer in the area.
 Two veins of slate, known as the Broad Vein and the Narrow Vein, were worked.
 The geology continues eastwards towards Corris and Dinas Mawddwy, and westwards towards Tywyn.
 It was one of many quarries that worked these veins.

 The site, which was in operation for just over 100 years, covered almost 2 sqmi.
 It had several long tunnels up to 250 m to 350 m.
 However, since closure all buildings have been demolished.
 Most of its inclines and infrastructure have become part of forestry plantations.

-From 1866 until closure in 1948, the quarry was served by the narrow gauge Talyllyn Railway, which took the slate down to Tywyn for transfer to the main line railway.
+From 1866 until 1948, the quarry was served by the narrow gauge Talyllyn Railway, which took the slate down to Tywyn for transfer to the main line railway.

 History

 John Pugh

 In 1844 John Pugh or Pughe obtained a quarrying lease from Lewis Morris, the owner of the Bryneglwys Estate, for a term of 50 years.
 Pugh was a local miner from Aberdyfi, who already owned other mines in the locality, including the notable Dylife lead mine, which he owned, in association with Hugh Williams, from 1809 until 1858.
 In 1846 Pugh obtained another lease, for the Cantrybedd land on the opposite side of the valley.
 Pugh began commercial-scale quarrying in 1847 (this is recorded on a stone plaque in the quarry).
 He sank a shaft into the Narrow Vein, which is now known as the Daylight Adit, and built a small mill nearby, which he connected to the foot of the shaft by a level.
 He transported the finished slates by pack horses for onward transport by ship, originally over the mountain ridge to the port of Pennal, and later to the port of Aberdyfi via the Fathew Valley and along the coast.